-War and Art: A Visual History of Modern Conflict, Joanna Bourke, editor, Reaktion Books, Unit 32, Waterside, 44-48 Wharf Road, London N1 7UX , publication date: September 2017.
+War and Art: A Visual History of Modern Conflict, Joanna Bourke, editor, Reaktion Books, 2017, www.amazon.com/War-Art-Visual-History-C?.

-Artwork featured in an essay entitled ‘Rape in the Art of War’, a series of essays, each of which covers a different aspect of modern conflict, by Joanna Bourke, Professor of History at the University of London.
+A series of essays, each of which covers a different aspect of modern conflict.
+Artwork featured in an essay entitled ‘Rape in the Art of War’, by Joanna Bourke, Professor of History, University of London.